Workplace Violence Policy

 Supervisor: Any person within the employer’s organization who has the authority to direct and control the work performance of an employee, or who has the authority to take corrective action regarding the violation of a law, rule or regulation to which an employee submits written notice.

-Workplace Violence: Any physical assault or acts of aggressive behavior occurring where and when an employee performs any work-related duty in the course of his or her employment including College sponsored activities.
+Workplace Violence: Any physical assault or acts of aggressive behavior occurring where and when an employee performs any work-related duty in the course of his or her employment including University sponsored activities.
 Workplace Violence includes, but is not limited to:

 (i) An attempt or threat, whether verbal or physical, to inflict physical injury upon an employee.